 The loss of testosterone (a hormone produced by men and women) after a surgical menopause may affect your sex drive.
+You can talk to your GP about hormone replacement therapy (HRT) for this.
 You or your partner may also experience low desire due to the range of emotions you are both dealing with, in order to come to terms with your diagnosis.
-You may find sex no longer gives you pleasure, or is painful, and this may affect your libido.
+You may find sex no longer gives you pleasure, or is painful, and this may affect your sex drive.

 Vaginal dryness and painful sex

 After a surgical menopause, the changes in your oestrogen levels cause changes to your vagina and the tissues surrounding it.
 Your vagina may not be as moist as it previously was and lubrication can be a problem.
 This can make sex painful and cause vaginal itching and dryness.
 This is very common but easy to treat.
 Not being sufficiently aroused can also lead to painful sex and vice versa; painful sex can lead to loss of arousal.

 It’s normal to go off sex at times.
 Knowing why things may be different might help you to understand your personal experiences and highlight if you are having difficulties you’d like help with.

 What can I do?

 Coming to terms with the new you will take time.
 For some women it takes weeks and for others months or even longer.
 Give yourself time to adjust to your new normal.

 - Talk to your medical team about what body changes to expect so that you can prepare yourself.